Agnese Bonfantini

-Agnese Bonfantini (born 4 July 1999) is an Italian professional footballer who plays as a left winger for Serie A club Sampdoria, on loan from Juventus FC, and the Italy women's national team.
+Agnese Bonfantini (born 4 July 1999) is an Italian professional footballer who plays as a left winger for Serie A club Fiorentina, and the Italy women's national team.

 Club career

 Bonfantini began playing youth football with Piedmont-based club Fondotoce when Bonfantini was six years old.
 She began playing in inter-gender training games with the Fondotoce boys' team, and continued her inter-gender tutelage when she transferred to Gravellona Toce in 2010.
 Her first move away from her native Turin came when she accepted a move to the youth ranks of Inter Milano in 2012, where she would spend the next six years of her career.

 Bonfantini would alternate her appearances between Inter's Primavera and senior sides.
 She made her senior debut for Inter when she was sixteen years old, on 16 April 2015.
-This was her first senior start for the club on the last matchday of the 2014-15 Serie B season.
+This was her first senior start for the club on the last matchday of the 2014–15 Serie B season.
 Despite her long-term service to the club, Bonfantini never managed to help Inter to achieve promotion to Serie A. She eventually transferred to newly-formed, top-flight club A.S.
 Roma in the summer of 2018, giving her the chance to make her Serie A debut.

 Bonfantini was selected for Roma's first eleven in the club's very first league game of their history, away to Sassuolo on 22 September 2018.
 She helped Roma score the first goal in the club's history by winning the penalty that Roma teammate Annamaria Serturini scored on the day.

 On 15 February 2020, Bonfantini became the first woman in A.S.
 Roma's history to score a hat-trick for the club when she scored three goals against Hellas Verona in 47 minutes of play.
-In the 2020-21 season, Bonfantini came off the bench in the 30 May 2021 Coppa Italia final to help Roma defeat AC Milan and win their first major trophy as a club.
+In the 2020–21 season, Bonfantini came off the bench in the 30 May 2021 Coppa Italia final to help Roma defeat AC Milan and win their first major trophy as a club.

 On 5 July 2021, Bonfantini joined Juventus.

+On 5 August 2023, Bonfantini joined Inter Milan on loan from Juventus until 30 June 2024.

+On 22 July 2024, Bonfantini joined Fiorentina on loan from Juventus until 30 June 2025.

 International career

 Bonfantini scored two goals on her Italy U-19 debut against Moldova on 16 October 2017.
-Italy won that game 8-0.
+Italy won that game 8–0.
 On 5 April 2018, Bonfantini scored a backheel goal against Scotland for Italy U-17, and her performance helped her country qualify for the EURO U-19 tournament.

-In 2019, Bonfantini made her senior debut with Italy in a 3-0 victory over Hungary.
+In 2019, Bonfantini made her senior debut with Italy in a 3–0 victory over Hungary.